 - 1. Mandrake ships with the VirtualBox Guest Additions which will be replaced if you follow these steps. - 2.
-In order to update your system to the latest version of the packets, open a terminal and as root and execute urpmi --auto-update urpmi dkms and make sure the choose the correct kernel-devel package when asked by the installer (use uname -a to compare).
+In order to update your system to the latest version of the packets, open a terminal and as root and execute - urpmi --auto-update - 3.
+Reboot your system in order to activate the updates. - 4.
+Install DKMS using urpmi dkms and make sure to choose the correct kernel-devel package when asked by the installer (use uname -a to compare).